Top 5 Business Loan Options for Covering Payroll

 What's the Difference Between a Loan and a Credit Line?

-A loan provides a lump sum with fixed repayment terms, while a credit line allows for borrowing as needed, with interest paid only on the amount used.
+A loan provides a lump sum with fixed repayment terms, while a business line of credit lets you borrow as needed and pay interest only on what you use.

 Can I Get a Payroll Loan With Bad Credit?